-- Develop tool that includes trip planners, interactive dashboards, survey distribution, and comprehensive reporting and data analysis tools. - Develop tool that supports development of carpooling, vanpooling, schoolpooling, and other shared ride options.
+- Develop tools that include trip planners, interactive dashboards, survey distribution, and comprehensive reporting and data analysis tools, and supports development of carpooling, vanpooling, schoolpooling, and other shared ride options. - Share data with partners to enhance decision-making opportunities. - Incentivize businesses to distribute CRM tool to their employees.